o3de/o3de.org/content/docs/userguide/lmbr-exe-thirdpartysdks.md

+description: ' Use the lmbr thirdpartysdks command to list and download &ALY; third party SDKs. '
+slug: lmbr-exe-thirdpartysdks
+title: ThirdPartySDKs Commands
+---
 # ThirdPartySDKs Commands<a name="lmbr-exe-thirdpartysdks"></a>

 Before you can use `thirdpartysdks` commands, you must set up your workspace\.
 To do this, run Lumberyard Setup Assistant and perform each step of the setup process\.